Photon1c/ImmuneSystemSimulator/README.md

 # ImmuneSystemSimulator
-A core JavaScript HTML-served Three.js web page deployed to simulate a basic immune system.
+A basic immune system simulation implemented using core JavaScript and Three.js, deployed as an HTML-served web page..
 For educational purposes only.

 ![Immune System Sample](assets/immunesystemsample.gif)